OfficeDev/office-js-docs-pr/docs/reference/manifest/override.md

 ## Override element of type LocaleTokenOverride

 An `<Override>` element expresses a conditional and can be read as an "If ... then ..." statement.
 If the `<Override>` element is of type **LocaleTokenOverride**, then the `Locale` attribute is the condition, and the `Value` attribute is the consequent.
-For example, the following is read "If the Office locale setting is fr-fr, then the display name is "Lecteur vidéo".
+For example, the following is read "If the Office locale setting is fr-fr, then the display name is 'Lecteur vidéo'."

 ```xml
 <DisplayName DefaultValue="Video player">